NeroCorleone/k-traceoids/README.md

 ## Overview

 **k-traceoids** is a structure-preserving trace clustering framework designed for event log analysis inspired by k-means.
-By operating directlz on trace data rather than vectorized representations, **k-traceoids** maintains the sequence of activities.
+By operating directly on trace data rather than vectorized representations, **k-traceoids** maintains the sequence of activities.

 This framework was proposed in our [research paper](#) (link to be added).
 It addresses the shortcomings of traditional clustering techniques that transform traces into vectors, often losing essential sequencing information by treating them as unordered sets of events.